metricly/metricly-docs/content/right-sizing/reports-asg-recommendations/_index.md

 ### Creating a Recommended Instance-related policy
 You can use the Recommended Instance Count in a policy to adjust an ASG instance to the desired value.

 1. Enable the Recommended Instance Count metric (if it’s not enabled already).
-It may take a few minutes to appear, but the Recommended Instance Count metric (metricly.aws.autoscaling.recommendedinstances) is now available on the selected element.
+It may take a few minutes to appear, but the Recommended Instance Count metric (netuitive.aws.autoscaling.recommendedinstances) is now available on the selected element.
 2. Navigate to the Policies page, and click **New Policy**.
 3. Set the scope of the policy to the desired ASG instance(s).
 4. Click the **Conditions** tab.
-For the condition, set the Metric field to `metricly.aws.autoscaling.grouptotalinstances`.
+For the condition, set the Metric field to `netuitive.aws.autoscaling.grouptotalinstances`.
 ![step 4](/images/reports-asg-recommendations/step-4.png)
-5. Select the Metric Threshold checkbox under Deviation(s), set the drop-down to Not Equal To, and set the metric field to metricly.aws.autoscaling.recommendedinstances.
+5. Select the Metric Threshold checkbox under Deviation(s), set the drop-down to Not Equal To, and set the metric field to netuitive.aws.autoscaling.recommendedinstances.
 ![step 5](/images/reports-asg-recommendations/step-5.png)
 6. Click the **Actions** tab.
-Select a category and add a desired notification so you’ll be notified whenever the metric `metricly.aws.autoscaling.grouptotalinstances` has a different value than `metricly.aws.autoscaling.recommendedinstances`.
+Select a category and add a desired notification so you’ll be notified whenever the metric `netuitive.aws.autoscaling.grouptotalinstances` has a different value than `netuitive.aws.autoscaling.recommendedinstances`.

 You can now use this notification in a script to adjust your instance count as performance needs fluctuate.